JonathanMEdwards/subtext10/doc/language.md

 > Perhaps a `visit` block that can be multiply-recursive, and collects the extra results in the order of execution, concatenating them as in a “flat map”.
 Combined with skipping of conditional extras, this allows arbitrary search algorithms to be easily written.

-## Repeated formula values
+## Repeated extra results

 When we parse a CSV we typically want to produce a list of the numeric values.
-We can do that by adding one extra result label to the code:
+We can do that by adding an extra result label to the code:

 ```
 '1,2,3'